ggesm/sp25-cse110-lab3/standup.md

 ## What Was Discussed Last Meeting
 **Date:** [Insert the date of the last meeting] <br>
-[Insert what was discussed last meeting]
+[Summarize what was discussed last meeting]

 ---